-The cosmic baryon mass fraction has been precisely measured by the Wilkinson Microwave Anisotropy Probe (WMAP), yielding $f{b,WMAP} = 0.171 \pm 0.009$ (Dunkley et al. 2009).
+The cosmic baryon mass fraction has been precisely measured by the Wilkinson Microwave Anisotropy Probe (WMAP), yielding $f{\rm b,WMAP} = 0.171 \pm 0.009$ (Dunkley et al. 2009).
 This value is significantly larger than that observed in NGC1961 and NGC6753, implying that $\sim 30 - 50\%$ of the baryons are missing.
 This result is in agreement with observations of other disk galaxies, and galaxy groups (see Bregman 2007, for a review).
-However, as a caveat, we emphasize again the large uncertainties associated with the determination of the hot gas mass within the virial radius.
+We note that a factor of ~ 2 lower $M{\rm DM}$ would imply a baryon mass fraction that is in agreement with the cosmic value.
+However, the quoted dark matter mass is broadly consistent with values found for massive spiral galaxies (Mandelbaum et al. 2006).
+Hence the missing baryon problem appears to be genuine.
+As a further caveat, we emphasize again the large uncertainties associated with the determination of the hot gas mass within the virial radius.
 This plays a particularly important role given that $\sim 50\%$ of the total baryon mass is in the form of hot gas in the (yet undetected) outer parts of the halo.
-In principle, the real gas density profile beyond $\sim 0.15r{200}$ may significantly deviate from the extrapolated ones, yielding a very different total hot gas mass.
-For example, if the hot gas mass of NGC1961 and NGC6753 is factor of about 2-3times more than that estimated based on the density profiles, the resulting $f{\rm b}$ would be approximately consistent with cosmic baryon mass fraction.
-To undoubtedly measure the baryon budget of these (and other) spiral galaxies, further deep X-ray observations are required, which probe their hot gas content out to larger radius.
+In principle, the real gas density profile beyond $\sim 0.15 r{200}$ may significantly deviate from the extrapolated ones, yielding a very different total hot gas mass.
+For example, if the hot gas mass of NGC1961 and NGC6753 is 2-3 times more than that estimated based on the density profiles, the resulting $f{\rm b}$ would be approximately consistent with the cosmic baryon mass fraction.
+To clearly determine the baryon budget of these (and other) spiral galaxies, further deep X-ray observations are required, which probe their hot gas content to larger radii.